kissbeni/tinyhttp/README.md

 ## Motivation

-I love to use C++ wherever I can, and I wanted to implement a HTTP serverver with using my C++11 (and above) knowledge.
+I love to use C++ wherever I can, and I wanted to implement a HTTP serverver using my C++17 knowledge.

 ## How to use